pingcap/docs/tools/troubleshooting-sharding-ddl-locks.md

 2. Run the `unlock-ddl-lock` command to specify the information of the lock to be unlocked manually.

-    - If the owner of this lock is offline, you can configure the `--owner` parameter to specify another DM-worker as the new owner to execute the DDL operation.
+    - If the owner of this lock is offline, you can configure the `--owner` parameter to specify another DM-worker as the new owner to execute the DDL statement.

 3. Run `show-ddl-locks` to check whether this lock has been successfully unlocked.

 ### Impact

-After you have manually unlocked the lock, the lock might not be automatically synchronized when the next sharding DDL event is received, because the configuration information of this task still includes offline DM-workers.
+After you have manually unlocked the lock, it still might exist that the lock cannot be automatically synchronized when the next sharding DDL event is received, because the offline DM-workers are included in the task configuration information.

 Therefore, after you have manually unlocked the DM-workers, you need to use `stop-task`/`start-task` and the updated task configuration that does not include offline DM-workers to restart the task.

-> **Note:** If the DM-workers that went offline go online after you run `unlock-ddl-lock`, it means: These DM-workers will synchronize the unlocked DDL operation again.
-(Other DM-workers that were not offline have synchronized the DDL operation.)
-The DDL operation of these DM-workers will try to match the subsequent synchronized DDL operations of other DM-workers.
-A match error of synchronizing sharding DDL operations of different DM-workers might occur.
+> **Note:** If the DM-workers that went offline become online again after you run `unlock-ddl-lock`, it means: These DM-workers will synchronize the unlocked DDL operation again.
+(Other DM-workers that were not offline have synchronized the DDL statement.)
+The DDL operation of these DM-workers will try to match the subsequent synchronized DDL statements of other DM-workers.
+A match error of synchronizing sharding DDL statements of different DM-workers might occur.

-## Case two: some DM-worker restarts (or is unreachable temporarily)
+## Condition two: a DM-worker restarts (or is unreachable temporarily)

-The unlocking operation process of a DM calling multiple DM-workers to execute/skip the sharding DDL operation and update the checkpoint is not atomic.
-Therefore, a possible case is that after the owner finishes the DDL operation, a non-owner restarts before other DM-workers skip this DDL operation.
-At this time, the lock information on the DM-master has been removed but the DM-worker that performs the restart operation has not skipped the DDL operation or updated the checkpoint.
+Currently, the DDL unlocking process is not atomic, during which the DM-master schedules multiple DM-workers to execute or skip the sharding DDL statement and updates the checkpoint.
+Therefore, it might exist that after the owner finishes executing the DDL statement, a non-owner restarts before other DM-workers skip this DDL statement.
+At this time, the lock information on the DM-master has been removed but the restarted DM-worker has failed to skip this DDL statement and update the checkpoint.

-After the DDL task in restarted and `start-task` is performed, the DM-worker that performs the restart operation tries to synchronize this sharding DDL operation.
-But as other DM-workers have finished synchronizing the DDL operation, the restarted DM-worker cannot synchronize or skip this DDL operation.
+After the DM-worker restarts and runs `start-task`, it retries to synchronize the sharding DDL statement.
+But as other DM-workers have finished synchronizing this DDL statement, the restarted DM-worker cannot synchronize or skip this DDL statement.

 ### Manual solution

-1. Run `query-status` to check the information of the sharding DDL operation that the restarted DM-worker is currently blocking.
+1. Run `query-status` to check the information of the sharding DDL statement that the restarted DM-worker is currently blocking.

 2. Run `break-ddl-lock` to specify the DM-worker that is to break the lock forcefully.

-    - Configure `skip` to specify the sharding DDL operation to be skipped.
+    - Configure `skip` to specify the sharding DDL statement to be skipped.

 3. Run `query-status` to check whether the lock has been successfully broken.

 ### Impact

 No bad impact.
-After you have manually broken the lock, the subsequent sharding DDL operation can be automatically synchronized normally.
+After you have manually broken the lock, the subsequent sharding DDL statements can be automatically synchronized normally.

-## Case three: DM-master restarts
+## Condition three: DM-master restarts

-After a DM-worker sends the sharding DDL information to DM-master, this DM-worker will hang up, wait for the message from DM-master, and then decide whether to execute or skip this DDL operation.
+After a DM-worker sends the sharding DDL information to DM-master, this DM-worker will hang up, wait for the message from DM-master, and then decide whether to execute or skip this DDL statement.

 Because the state of DM-master is not persistent, the lock information that a DM-worker sends to DM-master will be lost if DM-master restarts.

-Therefore, DM-master cannot dispatch a DM-worker to execute/skip the DDL operation after DM-master restarts due to lock information loss.
+Therefore, DM-master cannot schedule the DM-worker to execute or skip the DDL statement after DM-master restarts due to lock information loss.

 ### Manual solution